Dynamics of the Universe in Problems: Non relativistic small perturbation theory

-{\it Perturbation theory in the expanding Universe has a number of specific features.
-Strictly speaking the theory should be build in frame of General Relativity.
-However if the inhomogeneities are small, i.e. much less than characteristic sizes in Universe, then we can neglect the effects connected with the curvature and finiteness of the interaction propagation speed, and we can work in frame of Newtonian dynamics.\\ For description of the fluctuations under interest we will need the continuity equation and Euler equation Newtonian gravitational potential satisfies the Laplace equation } \begin{enumerate}
+{\it Perturbation theory in expanding Universe has a number of distinctive festures.
+Strictly speaking, this theory shloud be based within the framework of general relativity.
+However, if inhomogeneities are small one could neglect the effects of curvature and finite speed of interaction and use newtonian dynamics.